BenJam/prct/CUSTOMISATION.md

 Setting up your own copy does require some software skills.
 Reach out to [Mark Fairhurst](mailto:mark@fairhursts.net) if you need assistance.

-The following third party services are necessary to host and run the app:
+The following third-party services are necessary to host and run the app:

 | Service                                 | Description                | Free Tier                                                                                                             |
 | --------------------------------------- | -------------------------- | --------------------------------------------------------------------------------------------------------------------- |